maadhuvijay/Project-3-AI-Bootcamp/README.md

 ## Dataset collection

-1. Source: Lego images from Kaggle
+1. Source: Lego images from Kaggle [https://www.kaggle.com/code/stpeteishii/lego-bricks-classify-torch-linear-conv2d]
 2. Image selection: Each lego piece has 800 images.
-3 Lego pieces (2400 images) were chosen for this classification project.
+Total 1132 Images for 4 lego brick pieces -2357, 3001,3010,3022 [283 each] were chosen
-3. Lego images used:
+3. Lego images used: The front and top angle of pieces were chosed.

 ## Data Exploration
-Print an image to ensure the import was successful.
+The lego image was printed / plotted to ensure the import was successful.

 ![image](https://github.com/user-attachments/assets/1668dcd7-ae98-498c-b31f-32fbc03d2bf4)